 “Greg was one of the quiet kids,” Charles said the day after the shooting.
 “He didn’t really bother anybody.
 He would just go on about his business.
 If you messed with him, he wasn’t afraid to fight with you.
 But he wasn’t a kid who looked for trouble.”

 Charles said Hawkins left church about 15 minutes early that Sunday, and something seemed to be troubling him.

 When the shooting occurred, the Marsalises and some other Hollygrove members were at an annual joint picnic and fall festival with the Carrollton Avenue Church of Christ.

 Garrison wrote on Facebook: “After rejoicing on a beautiful Sunday with Carrollton and Hollygrove at our annual fall picnic, we weep now at the murder of one of our young men who was shot around the corner from Hollygrove church after services.
 Prayers for peace and comfort for his family and all who loved him.”

 Unlike some, Hawkins didn’t get pulled back into the streets, Garrison said.
 But the minister added, “The streets took his life.”

 But even while grieving, the Marsalises maintained their resolve.

 “We are not going nowhere,” Charles said.
 “As long as the Lord will have us here, we will stay here.
 This won’t stop what we’re trying to do.
 We’re going to keep on pushing.”

-On the front row, happy children flashed toothy grins as they sang praises to God.
+On the front row, happy children flashed toothy grins as they sang praises to God on a recent Sunday.